miccar/commandattime/README.md

-# commandattime
-Execute a linux command or script at specific time
+# Execute Linux command at scecific time

 #Example
 Remove all files from a directory called filesContainer from Desktop everyday at 23:59